MatsTheSpatz/Playground-RabbitMQ/rabbit-setup/virtualbox-ubuntu.md

 - Mount the shared folder to a directory of choice:
   - ````sudo mount -t vboxsf -o rw,uid=1000,gid=1000 myShare /home/mats/somedir```` where 'somedir' must exist
   - replace '1000' with values retrieved from running 'id'
-  - maybe add user to group vboxsf: ````sudo adduser [username] vboxsf```` (Background: When VirtualBox installed the Ubuntu operating system, it added a group called ìvboxsfî.
+  - maybe add user to group vboxsf: ````sudo adduser [username] vboxsf```` (Background: When VirtualBox installed the Ubuntu operating system, it added a group called ‚Äúvboxsf‚Äù.
 Before you can access any shared folders, you must add yourself to the vboxsf group.)

 ---